 Instructions

-• Add oats, chia seeds, salt, and 4 cups hot or just boiling water to a medium bowl or container with a lid.
-Stir to combine.
-Let sit for 30 minutes.
-Alternatively, mix the oats, chia, salt, and cold water together until combined and let sit in the fridge overnight.
+• Add oats, chia seeds, salt, and 3 cups water to a medium bowl or container with a lid (whatever you want to store it in!).
+Mix until combined and let sit in the fridge overnight.

 Items you can prep ahead (optional)

-• Stir in the yogurt and nut butter.
+• Stir or blend in the yogurt and nut butter

 Substitutions: